simpleforce/simpleforce/README.md

 ## Development and Unit Test

 A set of unit test cases are provided to validate the basic functions of simpleforce.
 Please do not run these unit tests with a production instance of Salesforce as it would create, modify and delete data from the provided Salesforce account.

+The unit test requires a custom field `customExtIdField__c` to be present on the Type `Case` in your Salesforce setup.

 ## License and Acknowledgement